Leave this website quickly.

 the promise is being kept.

-It monitors, tracks and reports
+It reports on

-Scotland's progress in
+Scotland's pace and progress

-keeping the promise.
+in keeping the promise.

-• The Promise Scotland exists to support people and organisations as they work to keep it.
+- The Promise Scotland exists to support people and organisations as they work to keep it.

 The Promise Scotland is a distinct organisation, which employs staff and which exists in law.
-But the Promise Oversight Board isn’t: it has no staff, and has no legal status.
-It’s supported by staff from The Promise Scotland, and The Promise Scotland covers its costs.
+But The Oversight Board isn’t: it has no staff, and has no legal status.

 It has no special legal powers or status in law

-The Promise Oversight Board can say what organisations need to be doing in order for Scotland to #KeepThePromise.
+The Oversight Board can say what organisations need to be doing in order for Scotland to #KeepThePromise.
 But it can’t force those organisations to do anything, because it has no power in law.

 What it can do is to highlight where the promise isn’t being kept, and where organisations are able to do things differently.
 When organisations could work together to #KeepThePromise, then the Board’s able to highlight that, too.